Minimally Invasive Lumbar Spinal Fusion

 - Minimally invasive lumbar spinal fusion through the abdomen has not been as effective and has increased risk of nerve damage compared to traditional fusion techniques.

-- Minimally invasive lumbar spinal fusion through the back has been shown to be as effective as traditional techniques with less blood loss, less pain and shorter hospital stays.
+- Minimally invasive lumbar spinal fusion through the back has been shown in short term followup studies to be as effective as traditional techniques with less blood loss, less pain and shorter hospital stays, but additional studies of its long term effectiveness are needed.

 Introduction to lumbar spinal fusion